abhiramasonny/jaithon/src/vm/jit/README.md

 2. **Ask which tier.** They are complements and a bug in one is routinely invisible in the other:
-   * `JAI_JIT_THRESHOLD` -- it is a plain `#define` in `jit.h`, not an env
+   * `JAITHON_JIT_THRESHOLD=1` -- the whole-function tier compiles every body
-     var.
-Set it to 1 and rebuild, and the whole-function tier compiles everything on its first call.
+     on its first call instead of its 64th.
+It overrides the `JAI_JIT_THRESHOLD` default in `jit.h`, and it is a TESTING switch: results must be UNCHANGED under it, because a lower threshold only hands the tier a half-settled inline cache and every prediction is guarded.
+A difference is a miscompile.
    * `JAITHON_JIT_TICK_US=50` -- the fastest legal sampler rate, so the OSR tier reaches loops that a short run would never make hot.